Rideshare Foodie swings through Madison for fish fry, old fashioned and friendly folks

 "Most of the lunch ladies were homemakers, so they would bake cinnamon rolls early in the morning to go with the chili and it would be a special day," he said.
 "That's how that became a thing."

-Torres said he likes mozzarella on pizza, but doesn't eat cheese by itself except on trips to Wisconsin, where he's had fried cheese curds because, he said, they don't have a strong cheese taste.
+Torres said he likes mozzarella on pizza but doesn't eat cheese by itself except on trips to Wisconsin.
+He'll eat fried cheese curds, he said, because they don't have a strong cheese taste.
 He's never tried fresh cheese curds.

 Traveling around the state, fried cheese curds have been hard to avoid, Torres said.

 "It's a Wisconsin thing," he said.
-"Anywhere you go in Wisconsin, you've gotta have cheese curds.
+"Anywhere you go in Wisconsin, you've got to have cheese curds.
 They're on the menu and it's not up for debate."

 See the Wisconsin State Journal photo staff's favorites of 2022